2018 14

 Latour 2018 (barrel sample) 98-100p

 Tasted in April 2019.
-Powerful with a lot of fat fruit and tannin, exceptional balance and long meaty aftertaste.
-Massive wine and well on the way to being a legend!
+91% Cabernet Sauvignon and 9% Merlot.
 14.3% alcohol.
-91% Cabernet Sauvignon and 9% Merlot.
+Powerful with a lot of fat fruit and tannin, exceptional balance, and a long, meaty aftertaste.
+Massive wine, and well on the way to being a legend!

-Tasted in April 2018.
-An elegant wine with finesse and richness.
-It seems to be a bit lighter than 2015 and 2016 vintages, but the quality is exceptionally high.
-Sophisticated and long on the palate.
+I tasted it twice - last time in April 2024.
+Consistent notes.
+It is an elegant wine displaying finesse and richness.
+It is a bit lighter than the 2015 and 2016 vintages, but the quality is exceptionally high.
+It is sophisticated and long on the palate.
+Simply excellent stuff.

 Latour 2015 (barrel sample) 96+p

 Tasted in April 2016.
 97% Cabernet Sauvignon + 3% Merlot.
-Closed on the nose, powerhouse on the palate, great depth and complexity.
+Closed on the nose, but powerful on the palate, offering great depth and complexity.
 It needs time to develop into something extraordinary.

 Latour 2014 95p

 Tasted twice - last time in November 2021.
-More elegant than powerful, the nose was better than the palate, silky fruit and tannin, smooth aftertaste.
-Indeed not a hammer blow, more a soft slap to your face, but I'm sure this wine will put on weight and concentration later in its development.
-This was in March 2015 and when retasted in November 2021, it certainly put on weight and concentration.
-A wine for long term keeping.
+More elegant than powerful, the nose was superior to the palate, featuring silky fruit, tannin, and a smooth aftertaste.
+Indeed, it's not a hammer blow, more of a soft slap to your face, but I'm sure this wine will gain weight and concentration later in its development.
+This was in March 2015, and when retasted in November 2021, it had certainly gained weight and concentration.
+A wine for long-term keeping.

 Latour 2013 (barrel sample) 94+p

 Tasted in April 2014.
-This wine was strong for the vintage with a powerful structure and backbone combined with intense fruit, ripe tannin, great complexity and a long finish.
+This wine was exceptional for the vintage, offering a powerful structure and backbone, intense fruit, ripe tannins, great complexity, and a long finish.
 Probably the best 1.
 Cru wine in this vintage.

 Latour 2012 (barrel sample) 94+p